gqsnt/concord_api/docs/00-cheat-sheet.md

-# 0. V2 Cheat Sheet
+# 0. Cheat Sheet

-This chapter is the fast entry point for Concord DSL v2.
+This chapter is the fast entry point for the Concord DSL.

 ## Canonical DSL vocabulary